Yankees overhaul training staff after setting injury record

+New Yankees pitching coach Matt Blake was a pitching coordinator for Cressey Sports.

+“He was really the front line of bringing video analysis to baseball,” Cressey said.
+“It was obviously very mainstream when everyone has an iPhone with incredible resolution and can go slow mo.
+It wasn’t that easy back in 2008, 2009.”

-Steve Donahue was promoted to the newly created role of director of medical services on Tuesday.
+In other moves, Steve Donahue was promoted to the newly created role of director of medical services.
 The 63-year-old, starting his 42nd year with the team, had been head athletic trainer for eight seasons after working from 1986-2011 as assistant athletic trainer to Gene Monahan.

 Tim Lentych, entering his 17th season with the Yankees, was promoted to head athletic trainer.
 The 41-year-old spent four seasons as assistant athletic trainer.